wp-plugins/copyright-licensing-tools/readme.txt

 * Search for and monitor articles by leading publishers on topics of interest to your readers
 * Republish them legally with just one click directly from your Posts menu
 * Get alerts when new articles on your topics are available for republication
-* Syndicate and monetize your content with a Republish button that feeds your content into iCopyright’s repubHub portal for others to discover and republish.
+* Syndicate and monetize your content with a Republish button that feeds your content into iCopyright���s repubHub portal for others to discover and republish.

 The powerful iCopyright Toolbar lets you do it all.